Shadowtail117/ATCBot/README.md

 If `Custom` is selected, a custom status message will be displayed instead and will remain until changed, even after shutting down and restarting the bot.

+#### blacklist

+Using the `lookup` and `blacklist` commands, you can filter out obscene lobby or host names.

+Using the `lookup` command, you can obtain the SteamID of the host of an unwanted lobby.
+Paste that ID into the `blacklist` command, and their ID will be added to a blacklist effective immediately.
+If a person whose SteamID is blacklisted hosts a lobby, their lobby will never show up in the multiplayer lobbies list.

+To remove someone from the whitelist, identify their SteamID, go to `blacklist.txt` in the Config folder, and remove it.
+It will take effect on the next restart.

 ## Hosting

 ATCBot intrinsically requires a configuration in order to work to the host's and server's needs.
 Upon running the bot for the first time, a `Config` folder will be created in the directory the .exe was run in, and the program will self-terminate.

 In the folder is `config.cfg` and `token.txt`. `config.cfg` represents a JSON version of the bot's current configuration and should not be directly edited unless you know what you are doing.
 A corrupted config will make the bot do bad things!
-(Mostly just crash.)
-The only exception to this is editing the field marked `botOwnerId`, whose value should be replaced with your user ID.
+(Mostly just crash.) **The only exception to this is editing the field marked `botOwnerId`, whose value should be replaced with your user ID.**

 `token.txt` is where you should put the bot's token, which you should have gotten from the Discord developer portal.
 This is done not only so that I don't doxx my own bot but also so other people can use their own bots to host ATCBot's code.
 You must set `token.txt` before running the bot otherwise it will either close after realizing it has been duped, or crash because of a malformed token.

 Unless you are confident enough to edit `config.cfg` yourself, you should change all public configuration variables using the in-built slash commands after running the bot.
-The configuration will automatically save if you have not specified not to, and you exit using the `shutdown` command.
-Closing it via the console window will not save the config.
+Changes made using commands will be saved automatically.

 ### SteamKit